THE TRUE FACTS ABOUT NUCLEAR POWER

 Why it is: Unaffordable - Dangerous - Unnecessary - Bad For The Environment

->WHY NUCLEAR POWER DOES LITTLE TO HELP REDUCE OUR CARBON FOOTPRINT
+>WHY NUCLEAR POWER DOES LESS THAN RENEWABLES TO HELP REDUCE OUR CARBON FOOTPRINT

 Many scientific studies show that, over the lifetime of the power station, many hundreds of thousands of tonnes of CO2 are produced from the following sources: